birgire/wpse-playlist/README.md

 wpse-playlist
 =================

-WordPress - Playlist shortcode with external audio or video files
+WordPress - Playlist shortcode with support for external audio and video files.

 ###Description

 This plugin allows you to use external audio or video files with the native WordPress playlist, through the use of a shortcode.

-This started as an answer on WordPress StackExchange, see [here](http://wordpress.stackexchange.com/questions/141766/making-audio-playlist-with-external-audio-files/).
+This started as an answer on WordPress StackExchange, see [here](http://wordpress.stackexchange.com/questions/141766/making-audio-playlist-with-external-audio-files/), hence the name wpse-playlist.

 The plugin works on PHP 5.3+ and WordPress 4.0+

 It supports the GitHub Updater.

-###Supported shortcodes and their default attributes:
+###Supported shortcodes and default attributes:

-    [wpse_playlist type="audio"
+    [_playlist type="audio"
                    class="wpse-playlist"
                    current="true"
                    autoplay="false"